Wednesday, March 25, 2009

 Above pictures are of our entrance into Luperon Harbour and some of the fishing boats.

 On turning into the anchorage we are welcomed by the sight of 200 cruising boats inside this mangrove lined hurricane hole.
 The small village of Luperon is at the head of the anchorage.We are told the bottom is "gluey" mud that can break away in chunks with pressure on an anchor during a blow, sending boats dragging through the anchorage.
-Tom on Essential Part gives us some helpful advice on anchoring Bristol Rose and kindly takes Daisie on a much needed shore break as we settle in and wait for the Commandancia to check us in.
+Tom on Essential Part gives us some helpful advice on anchoring Bristol Rose and kindly takes Daisie on a much needed shore break as we settle in and wait for the Commandancia to board and check us in.
 We feel at home immediately and think we are going to like being in the Dominican Republic.

 Joe and Mel, Spectra